Biodesign Innovation Fellowship

 When are the interviews?

-Applicants selected to interview for the 2025-26 fellowship will interview virtually on Thursday, November 7 and Friday, November 8, 204, with a virtual evening welcome event on Wednesday, November 6.
-Invitations to interview will be emailed by early October 2024, with a request to confirm participation within 48 hours.
-We expect candidates to be available on Wednesday evening and during business hours on Thursday and Friday, Pacific time.
-However, we will work with those in other time zones to ensure as reasonable a schedule as possible.
+Applicants selected to interview for the 2027-28 fellowship will interview virtually on Thursday, November 12 and Friday, November 13, 2026, with a virtual evening welcome event on Wednesday, November 11.
+Invitations to interview will be emailed by mid October 2026, with a request to confirm participation within 48 hours.
+For planning purposes, candidates should block the evening of November 11 from approximately 5-7:00 pm, most of the day of November 12, and the morning of November 13 from roughly 8-10:30am (all times in the Pacific time zone).

 When will the finalists be notified about acceptance decisions?